Dog Training and Attention

 Attention from our dogs, just like any other effectively created response, needs to come from a place of inspiration.
-We need to earn their desire to focus by inspiring their desire to focus on their work, or if appropriate us.
+We need to earn their desire to focus on their work, or if appropriate us.
 No one has to force a dog to watch a squirrel dancing across the backyard.

 Attention from the dog is a by-product resulting from effective, inspired training rather than a single response that requires “training.”